Safety & Backup

 Security: We take your security abroad very seriously.
 Before we go anywhere, the countries must be politically stable and safe.
 If they are not, we don't go.
 We are constantly in contact with the British Foreign & Commonwealth Office (as well as officials in the US, Canada, and Australia), regarding safety and stability.
 Of course, we have the added security of our own overseas staff who know the local area in detail.

 Pre-Departure Advice: Once you've been accepted on to our projects you'll receive a personalised website called MyProjectsAbroad, which includes information about insurance, applying for a visa, packing lists, and cultural advice about the country you are visiting.
-Our highly experienced Volunteer Advisors will contact you once you have applied and are always available to give advice and answer any questions you may have - both before you go and while you are away.
+Our highly experienced Volunteer Advisors will contact you once you have applied and are always available to give advice and answer any questions you may have.

 Meeting on Arrival: We will meet you at the airport (or local place of arrival) unless you request otherwise.
 We use our own members of staff in the vast majority of countries, but in some cases we may use an approved transfer company to pick volunteers up from the airport.
 You will be met by someone carrying a Projects Abroad sign, who will welcome you with your full name.
 They will carry some form of identification that you can validate.
 It is also our responsibility to help you get back to the normal international point of departure at the end of your placement, unless you are adding on extra independent travel time.